officialdanielamani/vanillaJS-Joystick/README.md

-# vanillaJS-Slider
+# vanillaJS-Joystick
-A simple implementation for slider that using vanilla JS for better slider support like vertical slider.
+A simple implementation for joystick that using vanilla JS for joystick.
 No need external library, easy to use.

 ## To-Do
 - [ ] Versioning